So you want to be a professional writer.

 There are many, many ebooks out there and I have worked with five editors on different books myself.
 And the best thing about editing is that it actually makes you a better writer.
 (Yes, I just told my secret about why I love being an editor.)
 Payment is often 50% up front and 50% on completion.
 Pricing ranges from .01 per word to .10 per word.

-2. There Is A GREAT Demand For Editing Blog Posts.
+2. Editing Blog Posts.

 In many cases, editing (and rewriting) is the difference between a great blog post and a mediocre one.
 Often this is paid per post or for a number of posts each month.
 The challenge here is to find blogs that are